PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 The use case here is that there are certain tasks that Clarius team repeats that have sub-tasks.
 For these, they want the ability to have a library of pre-defined Templates that they can choose from.

-Admin’s should be able to create and manage the multi-step templates.
+Only admin’s should be able to create and manage the multi-step templates.
+Non-Admin users can see that template

 ## Entity details